NBA Draft Lottery: Sacramento Kings get 9th overall pick

 Every year, the NBA gathers 14 of the worst teams in the league and gives them a top draft pick with hopes that they will prove as the years go on.
 Each team has "odds" or a chance to get a top-four pick based on how poorly they played during that season.

-If this sounds familiar, it's what Philadelphia 76er fans call "The Process," or what other fans call "tanking."
+If this sounds familiar, it's what Philadelphia 76ers' fans call "The Process," or what other fans call "tanking."

 Teams choose a player, executive, former player, or fan to represent them at the draft.
 This year, the Kings were represented by general manager Monte McNair.

-An NBA representative reads the results from 14 to 1.
-Bottom to top.
+NBA Deputy Commissioner Mark Tatum revealed the results of the Draft Lottery from 14 to 1; bottom to top.

 Recent History